flowershow/flowershow-app/blog/light-dark-theme-switch.md

 }
 ```

-> [!note] We're working on comprehensive documentation for CSS variables that you can  to easily customize colors for both light and dark themes.
+> [!note] We're working on comprehensive documentation for CSS variables that you can use to easily customize colors for both light and dark themes.
 Stay tuned for updates!

 [See it in action on our demo site](https://demo.flowershow.app/)